htcondor/htcondor/docs/automated-workflows/node-pass-or-fail.rst

 abort return value can be used for DAGs within DAGs, allowing an inner DAG to cause an abort of an outer DAG.

-A DAG return value other than 0, 1, or 2 will cause the *condor_dagman* job to stay in the queue after it exits and get retried, unless the ``on_exit_remove`` expression in the ``.condor.sub`` file is manually modified.
+A DAG return value other than 0, 1, or 2 will cause the :tool:`condor_dagman` job to stay in the queue after it exits and get retried, unless the ``on_exit_remove`` expression in the ``.condor.sub`` file is manually modified.